-Treatment depends on the type of alpha thalassemia.
+Treatment also depends on the type of alpha thalassemia:

-- There is no effective treatment for alpha thalassemia major.
+Alpha thalassemia major.
+There is no effective treatment for this.

-What are the complications of alpha thalassemia in a child?
+What are possible complications of alpha thalassemia in a child?

 Complications from the treatment of hemoglobin H disease may occur.
 For example,